Bad credit payday loans

 Instead, Amanda looked at how much a bad credit payday loan would cost her.
 There was room in her budget for the high fees, and since she was going to be paid soon, Amanda knew she could afford it.
 By the next day, she had enough to pay for the repairs and was able to pull extra shifts to make up the difference.

-What type of loan can I get with bad credit?
+What other types of loan can I get with bad credit?

 Your borrowing options may be slightly more limited if you have bad credit but you do still have options.
 If you find that your bad credit is preventing you from taking out a loan, the below could help: